-The fish crow occur from Maine to south Florida and west to south Texas where they commonly occur along tidal marshes, beaches, inland lakes, and river systems (McGowan 2001).
+The fish crow occurs from Maine to south Florida and west to south Texas where they commonly occur along tidal marshes, beaches, inland lakes, and river systems (McGowan 2001).
 Inland from the coast, fish crows generally occur in large river drainages, although they may feed in woods or fields a few miles from water (Kaufman 1996).
 Hamel (1992) specifies viable inland habitats as lakeshores, pinewoods, and occasionally in towns, residential, or other urban areas.
 Difficulty in identifying this species probably has led to an underestimate of its range, both current and historic.
 Although the fish crow is slimmer and has a narrower beak and smaller legs, it is difficult to distinguish from the American crow (McGowan 2001).

 Fish crows are often confused with American crows with the only reliable distinction between the two species being vocal (McGowan 2001).
-Crows often form mixed species roosts that can contain both American crows and fish crows.
+Crows can form mixed species roosts that can contain both American crows and fish crows.
 Given the similar physical appearance of the two species, estimating the number of individual fish crows or American crows in a roost or flock of crows based on visual cues can be difficult.
 Isolating and distinguishing the vocalizations of an individual crow for species identification in a flock of mixed crow species can also be difficult.

 Fish crows are not as abundant as American crows and are not as widely distributed across the State.
-American crows occur throughout the State while fish crows are most common in the eastern portion of South Carolina.
+American crows occur throughout the State while fish crows are most common in the eastern portion of North Carolina (LeGrand et al. 2017).
 Although fish crows and American crows can occur together, most flocks of crows or crow roosts encountered in the State consist primarily of American crows.
-The number of fish crows observed during the BBS has been increasing in the State since 1966 estimated at 3.4% annually, with a 0.5% annual increase occurring from 2005 through 2015 (Sauer et al. 2017).
-The number of fish crows observed during the CBC has shown a variable trend since 1966 (National Audubon Society 2010).
+The number of fish crows observed during the BBS has been decreasing in the State since 1966 estimated at -0.69% annually, with a 0.15% annual increase occurring from 2005 through 2015 (Sauer et al. 2017).
+The number of fish crows observed during the CBC has shown a general declining since 1966 (National Audubon Society 2010).
 The Partners in Flight Science Committee (2013) estimated the statewide population of fish crows at 40,000 birds based on BBS data.

-WS has not previously received requests for assistance associated with fish crows in the State; however, WS could receive requests for assistance associated with fish crows and/or could address fish crows as part of mixed species flocks or roosts along with American crows.
-When addressing damage or threats of damage associated with fish crows or mixed species flocks of crows, WS anticipates that personnel could lethally remove up to 100 fish crows annually under Alternative 1.
-If WS' personnel lethally removed up to 100 fish crows annually, WS' take would represent 0.3% of the estimated statewide breeding population of fish crows.
+To alleviate damage and threats of damage associated with fish crows, WS dispersed 3,512 fish crows and lethally removed 48 fish crows from FY 2011 through FY 2016 (see Table 4.22).
+When addressing damage or threats of damage associated with fish crows or mixed species flocks of crows, WS anticipates that personnel could lethally remove up to 200 fish crows annually if WS implements Alternative 1.
+If WS' personnel lethally removed up to 200 fish crows annually, WS' take would represent 0.5% of the estimated statewide breeding population of fish crows.